MattMatic/docs/widgets/cont.md

 - **LV_LAYOUT_GRID** - Similar to `LV_LAYOUT_PRETTY` but not divide horizontal space equally just let `pad_left/right` on the edges and `pad_inner` space between the elements.

 ### Autofit
-Container have an autofit feature which can automatically change the size of the container according to its children and/or its parent.
+Containers have an autofit feature which can automatically change the size of the container according to its children and/or its parent.
 The following options exist:
 - **LV_FIT_NONE** - Do not change the size automatically.
 - **LV_FIT_TIGHT** - Shrink-wrap the container around all of its children, while keeping `pad_top/bottom/left/right` space on the edges.
 - **LV_FIT_PARENT** - Set the size to the parent's size minus `pad_top/bottom/left/right` (from the parent's style) space.